gregopet/grails-json-apis/README.md

 ## Future plans

+ - Detect circular APIs and display a warning on startup, perhaps disable them entirely
+ - Detect API changes without restarting the app in development mode
+ - Add a script/controller that would document the registered APIs in one or more formats
-Find all the corner cases in which the current implementation wouldn't work.
-Then further in the future an API documenting script would be nice, producing charts or markdown docs from the data contained in the annotation(s).
-And finally it should be possible to read the domain class annotations and create configurations for those 3rd party JSON renderers which currently seem to perform better than the native Grails implementation.
+ - Read the domain class annotations and produce configurations for those 3rd party JSON renderers which currently seem to perform better than the native Grails implementation